Why I Started The Keto Diet and Tips on How to Start the Keto Diet Naturally

 - Get the MyFitnessPal app.
 You don’t have to buy the premium version.
 You can still input your desired macros for your goals (that’s the fat/protein/carb % you want daily).
 They just might be slightly off because you can only enter in %, and not the exact amount.
 Use the macro goals you got from the Ketogenic calculator I mentioned above.
 Also, don’t STRESS!
 (Remember that stress creates the hormone cortisol which just makes you fat).
 In the beginning I just focus on my carb intake and haven’t worried too much about fat and protein % (more tips on how to keep it simple below).

 - PLAN: Utilize MyFitnessPal.
 Input your meals in there and you can see exactly what your intake will be, and then adjust as needed.
 Search pinterest for low carb/keto recipes.
-Check out the Keto Recipes we have (we’ll be adding more as I adapt and modify ones I’ve found).
-I’ve also been using and modifying many recipes from my blogging friend Kasey Trenum.
-My favorite recipe of hers is for sure the 90 second bread that actually tastes good!
+Check out the Keto Meal Ideas we have (we’ll be adding more as I adapt and modify ones I’ve found).
+You might like my blogging friends 90 second bread that actually tastes good!
 I whipped some of this up when the family and I had BLTA’s one night.
 SOOO YUMMY!
 You should also check out her bacon wrapped cheese sticks.
 But here is what is REALLY IMPORTANT!
 If you fail to plan, you will fail.
 10 days in to my Keto journey I had a crazy stressful day and didn’t have meals planned.
 I attempted dinner and burnt it… at 8:30pm, we were all starving and so we got PIZZA.
 I could have just eaten the top of the pizza, but I was tired, weak and hungry and succumbed. 😫 That was 3 days ago and I think I’m just about recovered and back into ketosis.
 I think once my body is fully adapted, it won’t be quite so hard to pop back into ketosis on the times that I do fall off the wagon.
 You can start planning simply by perusing pinterest or google.
 I made a folder on my bookmarks bar and just bookmarked all the recipes that looked like something I would make and my family would like.
 I found this to be a lot easier than creating a Keto pinterest board.

 - Food Scale: You MUST have a food scale.
 You will use this tool on a daily basis because accuracy is key.
 Don’t eyeball the food you are eating, this is what can get you in trouble.
 You can easily over or under-eat what you should… trust me, weighing is a must.
 Look for a scale that has a conversion button, so that it will do a mixture of units, so you can go from grams to ounces easily (this is the food scale I have).
 Also look to see if it offers a tare function, where it will work to use a bowl, plate, etc on the scale!
 You put your plate on the scale first, then hit the tare button.
 That will zero out the numbers so when you put your food on it is only measuring the food, not the plate.